raedev/raedev/README.md

-Hi I'm RAE, Android developer from China. 🇨🇳🇨🇳
+Hi I'm RAE, An android developer from China.

 #### Languages and Tools: